Learning how to code from scratch vs using drag-&-drop editors

 A/B testing is a simple concept, but often not easy to without the right tools.

-In fact, most of the most widely used A/B testing tools, such as Optimizely, VWO and Hubspot use a drag-and-drop mechanism to make variations of your website; you simply put a script of code into your website, and then use one of these platforms to make changes to your website to test.
+Even some of the most widely used A/B testing tools, such as Optimizely, VWO and Hubspot use a drag-and-drop mechanism to make variations of your website; you simply put a script of code into your website, and then use one of these platforms to make changes to your website to test.

 There are also many landing page building and testing platforms such as Instapage and Unbounce, which allow you to quickly build a one-page you can then A/B test.
 These platforms all use a WYSIWYG editor.

-These editors are still often beholden to problems that other drag-and-drop editors have, namely outputting messy code.
+Beware, these editors are still often beholden to problems that other drag-and-drop editors have, namely outputting messy code.
 However, for the companies who are constantly testing, the ease-of-use and testing accuracy of these tools far outweigh any cons.

-3. You’re not looking to scale
+3. If you’re not looking to scale

 Maybe you’re running a side-hustle you don’t want to turn full-time, or you’re building a website for your mom’s shop, or you just need something really simple, quick, and easy.

 There are many businesses out there that don’t scale because they’re not meant to - and that’s OK.
 When continual growth, change and evolution aren’t part of the plans, then that’s where drag-and-drop editors definitely make the most amount of sense.
 That means concerns like templated designs, or getting locked in, or making complex changes, aren’t a problem.